 - 1. Semiconductor quantum wells, wires and dots, low dimensional electron systems - 2.
 Magnetotransport in low-dimensional systems, Quantum-Hall-Effect, Quantized conductance - 3.
 Optical properties of nanostructures and their application in modern optoelectonic devices, Nanophotonics - 4.
-Fabrication and detection of nanostructures - 5.
-Ferroic properties of nanostructures (Magnetism, Multiferroicity)
+Fabrication and detection techniques of nanostructures - 5.
+Ferroic properties of nanostructures (Ferroelectricity, Magnetism, Multiferroicity)

-- Basic knowledge of the fundamental concepts in modern nanoscale science - Profound knowledge of low-dimensional semiconductor structures and how these systems can be applied for novel functional devices for high-frequency electronics and optoelectronics - Knowledge of different fabrication approaches using bottom-up and top-down techniques - · Application of these concepts to tackle present problems in nanophysics - Integrated acquirement of soft skills: autonomous working with specialist literature in English, acquisition of presentation techniques, capacity for teamwork, ability to document experimental results, and interdisciplinary thinking and working.
+- The students gain basic knowledge of the fundamental concepts in modern nanoscale science. - The students have detailed knowledge of low-dimensional semiconductor structures and how these systems can be applied for novel functional devices for high-frequency electronics and optoelectronics - The students gain competence in selecting different fabrication and characterization approaches for specific nanostructures. - The students are able apply these concepts to tackle present problems in nanophysics. - · The students acquire scientific skills to search for scientific literature and to evaluate scientific content.